cindustries/unreal-directory/README.md

-# Events
+# Events and Meetings

 Where to meet Unreal Engine Developers in the real world!
-Also with [Events Map](Events.geojson)
+Also with [Events and Meetings Map](Events.geojson)

 ## Europe